Logical Separability of Labeled Data Examples under Ontologies: Fundamental Results for Weak Separability

+In contrast, it will follow from the model-theoretic characterization given below (Example~\ref{ex:mmm}) that the labeled KB $(\Kmc_{2},\{b\},\{a\})$ in which $b$ is the positive example and $a$ the negative example is not FO-separable.
+Note that this observation rests on admitting models $\Amf$ of $\Kmc_{2}$ with $c_{1}^{\Amf}=c_{2}^{\Amf}$ (no UNA) because otherwise

-separates $(\Kmc_{2},\{a\},\{b\})$.
-Thus $(\Kmc_{2},\{a\},\{b\})$ is non-projectively \Lmc-separable for $\Lmc = \text{CQ}$ and $\Lmc = \text{GF}$. } \end{exmp} In the projective case, one admits symbols that are not from $\mn{sig}(\Kmc)$ as helper symbols in separating formulas.
-Their availability sometimes makes inseparable KBs separable.
-Note that in \cite{DBLP:conf/ijcai/FunkJLPW19}, helper symbols are generally admitted and the results depend on this assumption. \begin{exmp} {\em The separating formula $\varphi(x)$ in Example~\ref{exmp:44} cannot be expressed as an $\ALCI$-concept.
-Using a helper concept name $A$, we obtain the separating concept
+would be a separating formula.\finofex} \end{exmp} In the projective case, one admits symbols that are not from $\mn{sig}(\Kmc)$ as helper symbols in separating formulas.
+Their availability sometimes makes inseparable KBs separable, for some separation languages.
+The following example illustrates the role of helper symbols.
+Note that in \cite{DBLP:conf/ijcai/FunkJLPW19}, helper symbols are generally admitted and the results depend on this assumption.

+\begin{exmp} {\em The separating formula $\varphi(x)$ in Example~\ref{exmp:44} cannot be expressed as an $\ALCI$-concept.
+Using a helper concept name $A$, however, we obtain the separating concept